 5- Meditate, do yoga, pilates or tai chi.

-6- Manage stress, or at least try it.
-Leave problems at work at work and at home at home.
+6- Manage stress, or at least try.
+Leave work problems at work and home problems at home.

 7- Eat a healthy diet and incorporate supplements such as omega-3 oil.